Skip to main content

 An example of metadata that you are almost certainly familiar with is the information in a library catalog.
 The catalog record in a library database doesn’t replace the book, nor does it contain the full text of the book.
 It simply describes the book with information that will make it easier to find.

-This allows the search engine to be more accurate, as it can distinguish between whether a search for “Brown” refers to the author’s last name, a word in the title, or part of the company name.
+This allows the search engine to be more accurate, as it can distinguish between whether a search term refers to the author’s last name, a word in the title, or part of the company name.
 It also allows the search engine to be far more efficient, as it knows where to look when you want to do an author search or a title search – it doesn’t need to search all fields, just the relevant one.

 RIXML: the metadata for investment research